 Australian Shepherd’s ancestors come from working dogs used to protect a farm or herd cattle.
 This leaves many homebound Aussies overly excited because they are confused about handling their natural desire to work.

-- Start your Aussies’ day off with a walk allowing them to sniff and explore the scenery.
-Dogs have hundreds of millions of scent receptors and use their sniffing power to understand their surroundings.
-Allow your dog to stop and sniff on your walk to burn a large amount of mental energy helping them to relax.
+- Go on a walk with your Aussie, allowing them to sniff and explore the scenery.
+Dogs have hundreds of millions of scent receptors.
+Allow your dog to stop and sniff on your walk to burn mental energy helping them to relax.

-- If you work from home or are unable to get outside with your Aussie as much, try some puzzles and games to keep them mentally stimulated.
-Stuffing and freezing a Kong toy with peanut butter or one of your Aussies meals can be an excellent tool for crate training or downtime.
+- Stuffing and freezing a Kong toy with peanut butter or one of your Aussies meals can be an excellent tool for crate training or downtime.

 The act of licking is known to be self-soothing for dogs and working on a kong or similar treat toy usually takes about 10-20 minutes leaving your Aussie at ease by the time they finish.